GeoscienceAustralia/PyRate/docs/usage.rst

 To allow flexibility in the file types that can be processed, PyRate requires file lists to be provided.
 This allows PyRate to identify files of each type without relying on file extensions.
-The path to these lists are provided under the following keywords in the configuration file:
+The file path to these lists are provided under the following keywords in the configuration file:

 .. note::

-    Filenames should be provided without the preceding path, with each name on a separate line.
+    Filenames should be provided with their absolute system path, with each name on a separate line.

 ``ifgfilelist``: this is the list of interferograms to be processed.